Skip to main content

 EndProcedure

-Hardcoding token data is not recommended because the access_token expires after only 2 hours.
-Upon expiration, the token needs to be refreshed using the RefreshToken function.
-During this update, both the access_token and refresh_token are refreshed.
-Therefore, when refreshing the expired access_token token next time, the refresh_token should be from the previous request.
+Access_token is valid for 2 hours.
+After this period, the token must be refreshed using the RefreshToken function.
+Both access_token and refresh_token are updated during this process.
+This means that when refreshing an expired access_token next time, the refresh_token must be from the previous request.